admicaa/laravel-google-translate-files/README.md

-# trans-files
+# laravel-google-translate-files

-trans-files, is a laravel package that enable you to translate all of your resources/lang (files) via google translations.
+laravel-google-translate-files, is a laravel package that enable you to translate all of your resources/lang (files) via google translations.

 > this may help you if you work on non-native-content and you don't want
 > to visit google translate every time you want to translate a word.